atsa-es/MARSS/README.md

 ```
 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS=TRUE)
 ```
 To install an R package from GitHub, you need to be able to build an R package on your machine.
-If you are on Windows, that means you will need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
-On a Mac, installation should work fine; you don't need to install anything.
+If you are on Windows, that means you may need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
+In more recent versions of R, it seems like the Rtools dependency for Windows users has been removed, so try installing.
+If you get an error about no gcc installation, it means you need Rtools.
+On a Mac, installation should work fine; you do not need to install anything.

 ### DOCUMENTATION and TUTORIALS  {#documentation}